 Here’s the great news.
 Pulled pork lasts 2-3 months in the freezer.

-Now: if you double-wrap your pulled pork (that means cling film or a freezer bag and aluminum foil on top), your frozen pork will last 3-4 months.
+Now: if you double-wrap your pulled pork (cling film or a freezer bag and aluminum foil on top), your frozen pork will last 3-4 months.

 Ready for even better news . . . if you own a vacuum sealer?
-Vacuum sealed pulled pork will last up to 6 months in the freezer.
+Vacuum-sealed pulled pork will last up to six months in the freezer.

 Other Storage Methods For Pulled Pork

-Freezing pulled pork is a really good shout if you have too much, as pulled pork only lasts 4 days in the refrigerator.
+Freezing pulled pork is a really good shout if you have too much, as pulled pork only lasts four days in the refrigerator.

 However, if you only have a bit of pulled pork to use up, go ahead and store it in the refrigerator.
 Simply transfer your cooked pulled pork to an airtight container and place it in the fridge.